Discover the Traditional Villages of Southern France.

-Depart St Pancras early this morning after meeting your group at our dedicated Departure Office.
-Take the direct Eurostar service to Avignon then transfer to your hotel before dinner in a local restaurant.
+Depart London St Pancras early this morning, after meeting your group at our Departure Office.
+Take the direct Eurostar service to Avignon, then transfer to your hotel.

-Set out on a full-day excursion by coach to two of Provence's picturesque towns.
+Set out on a full-day excursion by coach to 2 of Provence's picturesque towns.
 Begin in the Camargue, 140,000 hectares of natural wetlands that play host to some unexpected wildlife, including white horses and flamingos.
-This is a paradise for nature lovers, and additionally the region is also home to some unusual paddy fields which produce red rice - a fascinating sight.
+This is a paradise for nature lovers as the region is also home to some unusual paddy fields which produce red rice - a fascinating sight.

 Continue to Arles, a centre of Provençal tradition and culture.
-With a long history dating back to Celtic times, Arles' heritage of conquest over the years has left it with a rich variety of architecture, which you can explore during your visit.
-Take in the stunning Roman Amphitheatre and enjoy the myriad of Romanesque architecture and sun-baked houses.
-Arles was the inspiration for some of Van Gogh's artistry and its heritage harks back to the glory days of Julius Caesar.
+With a long history dating back to Celtic times, over the years Arles has been left with a rich variety of architecture, which you can explore during your visit.
+Take in the stunning Roman amphitheatre and enjoy the myriad of Romanesque architecture and sun-baked houses.
+Arles was the inspiration for some of Van Gogh's art and its heritage harks back to the glory days of Julius Caesar.
 Once a major Roman port, the town rose to prominence after Caesar plundered Marseille for backing his political opponent, and evidence of that prosperity is preserved wonderfully for all to see.

-Embark on a discovery of the villages of Provence and the Luberon Valley today, a picturesque region of Provence, known for its olive groves, vineyards and fascinating hilltop villages.
-Driving through the idyllic countryside, arrive into L'Isle-sur-la-Sorgue, also known as the 'Venice of Provence' for the canals which criss cross the town.
-Here you can relax in one of the delightful waterside cafés and see the attractive waterwheels located throughout the town, are all in working order.
+Embark on a discovery of the villages of Provence and the Luberon Valley today, a picturesque region, known for its olive groves, vineyards, and fascinating hilltop villages.
+Driving through the idyllic countryside, arrive in L'Isle-sur-la-Sorgue, also known as the 'Venice of Provence' for the canals which criss cross the town.
+Relax in one of the delightful waterside cafés and see the attractive waterwheels located throughout the town, all of which are in good working order.

-After your explorations here, continue to Gordes, a beautiful old village built on and around an outcrop of rocky cliffs.
-The buildings are packed tightly together, including the 12th century castle, with narrow alleyways and stone staircases acting as the village streets.
-The views of the surrounding fields and forests are spectacular from any vantage point in Gordes, which is listed as one of "Les Plus Beaux Villages de France" - "the Most Beautiful Villages in France".
+After your explorations, continue to Gordes, a beautiful old village built on and around an outcrop of rocky cliffs.
+The buildings are packed tightly together, including the 12th-century castle, with narrow alleyways and stone staircases acting as the village streets.
+The views of the surrounding fields and forests are spectacular from any vantage point in Gordes, which is listed as one of 'Les Plus Beaux Villages de France' - 'the Most Beautiful Villages in France'.
 Another village in that prestigious list is Roussillon, located only a short distance away.
-Set on the ridge of a steep red cliff, it is surrounded by a pine forest, its superb setting outdone only by the impeccable beauty of the village itself.
+Set on the ridge of a steep red cliff, it is surrounded by a pine forest, its superb setting outdone only by the beauty of the village itself.
 The small centre is filled with colourful old buildings and a spiralling network of medieval streets.
-Making your way back to Avignon, enjoy some free time on Day 6.

-The city is well known for the Pont St Bénezet, its famous broken bridge.
-All but four of its arches were washed away in a devastating flood in 1668 - and today the surviving arches have become an iconic symbol of the city, and the feature of a famous song.
-The city is also home to the Palais des Papes - Palace of the Popes - which was the seat of the Papacy for six successive Popes during the 14th century after Pope Clement V escaped the violent chaos and corruption of Rome and moved to Avignon.
-These landmarks now form the heart of a UNESCO World Heritage site - one that is surrounded by broad,tree-lined avenues as well as an intriguing network of alleyways, each connected to open squares and pretty churches.
+On Day 6, enjoy time at leisure to explore.
+Avignon is well known for its famous broken bridge, Pont St Bénezet.
+All but 4 of its arches were washed away in a devastating flood in 1668, while those that survived have become an iconic symbol of the city, even featuring in the famous children's song.
+Avignon is also home to the Palais des Papes - Palace of the Popes - which was the seat of the Papacy for 6 successive Popes during the 14th century after Pope Clement V escaped the violent chaos and corruption of Rome.
+These landmarks now form the heart of a UNESCO World Heritage site - one that is surrounded by broad space tree-lined avenues as well as an intriguing network of alleyways, each connected to open squares and pretty churches.

 Please note that while every departure of this tour features the same excursions, they may not necessarily be in the order listed above.